alpaca-lang/alpaca/README.md

 already in the list of entered modules.
 If so, type checking fails with an error.

+## No "Any" Type
+There is currently no "any" root type.
+This is going to be a problem for something like a simple `println`/`printf` function as a simple to use version of this would best take a List of Any.
+The FFI to Erlang code gets around this by not type checking the arguments passed to it and only checking the result portion of the pattern matches.

 # Current TODO
 A somewhat structured (but unordered) set of what it will take to get to